There is a lot of confusion in the home inspection and real estate industries about gas pipe bonding.

-Yellow sheathed CSST has a documented history of potential damage if there is a nearby lightning strike in the form of arcing.
-This arcing can puncture the CSST and therefore allow for a gas leak or even an explosion.
-CSST is thin walled corrugated metal flexible tubing (the interior pipe walls are approx. 0.010" thick) with a most-often yellow sheathing around it.
-The original yellow colored sheathing tends to hold an electrical charge (like a capacitor) and therefore makes it possible for a rupture of the gas pipe due to the induced electrical energy caused by a nearby lightning strike.
+CSST started being used in the USA in the early 1990s.
+Older CSST generally had a yellow insulation jacket.
+After some time, however, yellow jacketed CSST started accumulating a documented history of potential damage if there is a nearby lightning strike in the form of arcing.
+This arcing can puncture the CSST and, therefore, allow for a gas leak or even an explosion.
+CSST is thin walled corrugated metal flexible tubing (the interior pipe walls are approx. 0.010" thick).
+The original yellow colored jacket tends to hold an electrical charge (like a capacitor) and therefore makes it possible for a rupture of the gas pipe due to the induced electrical energy caused by a nearby lightning strike.
 Yellow CSST is manufactured under various brand names including GasTite®, TrakPipe®, and Diamondback®.
 Yellow CSST piping should not be confused with gas appliance connectors.
 Gas appliance connectors are generally 3' or 6' long semi-rigid metallic piping (often with a painted-on yellow covering) sometimes used to connect gas pipes to gas fired appliances.
+The installation requirements for gas pipe and gas appliance connectors are very different.

 By placing the metallic portion of yellow CSST at permanent ground potential (bonding), the risks of possible damage and fire related to nearby lightning strikes is greatly diminished.
-CSST is approved for use both with natural gas and LP (liquified propane).
+CSST is approved for use both with natural gas and LP (propane).
 Modern electrical and building standards do not require gas piping to be able to withstand the energy of a lightning strike, whether the strike is direct or indirect.
-An indirect lightning strike can be to a home a mile away or to a tree in the home's back yard.
+An indirect lightning strike may be a mile away or to a tree in the home's back yard.
 When sufficient voltage is present, an electrical current is induced in nearby metallic objects (fencing, wiring, gas pipe, plumbing, appliances, etc.).

-In the 2000s, manufacturers started manufacturing a different type of CSST with a black exterior sheathing which has different electrical properties.
+In the 2000s, manufacturers started manufacturing a different type of CSST with a black exterior sheathing (see above) which has different electrical and chemical properties.
 This newer black sheathing does not hold an electrical charge, like the older yellow sheathed CSST can.
-Due to this change, the black sheathed CSST generally does not require special bonding as part of its installation requirements as long as the appliance that it is connected to is grounded via its electrical power connection.
+Due to this change, the black sheathed CSST generally does not require special bonding as part of its installation requirements as long as the appliance (such as a furnace, gas range, etc.) that it is connected to is grounded via its electrical power connection.
+Most newer CSST installations are black although some installers were still using the older yellow jacketed CSST as recently as 2010 in some places.

 The photo above shows newer black sheathed CSST gas pipe.
 It is manufactured under various brand names, including CounterStrike® and Flashstrike®.